TABLE OF CONTENTS

 What are the limitations of the Stable Diffusion model?

-Stable Diffusion struggles with non-512x512 images, generating anatomical inaccuracies in people, requiring high-end GPUs for retraining, perpetuating demographic biases from its Western-centric dataset, and reliably interpreting only English text prompts.
+Stable Diffusion AI struggles with non-512x512 images, generating anatomical inaccuracies in people, requiring high-end GPUs for retraining, perpetuating demographic biases from its Western-centric dataset, and reliably interpreting only English text prompts.

 Get Started